ARM-software/psa-api/doc/crypto/api/ops/pake.rst

 *   :secref:`pake-common-api` --- the common interface elements, including the PAKE operation.
 *   :secref:`pake-jpake` --- the J-PAKE protocol, and the associated interface elements.
 *   :secref:`pake-spake2p` --- the SPAKE2+ protocols, and the associated interface elements.
+*   :secref:`pake-wpa3-sae` --- the WPA3-SAE protocol, and the associated interface elements.

 .. _pake-common-api: